mikey0000/steroids/README.md

+# DEPRECATED, TO POST NEW CONTENT USE ACADEMY.APPGYVER.COM

 # Steroids Guides

 The home of [Steroids Guides](http://guides.appgyver.com/steroids).
 Take a look around, and don't hesitate to make a pull request!